 Mine Falls Park (where Mine Falls Summer Trail Series is held!) was named "Best Hike in Southern New Hampshire", "Best Spot for a Mini Hike", and "Best Spot for a Long Run" for 2021 AND 2022 in the Hippo Press!
 In addition, in 2021 Mine Falls Park was "Best City Park"!
 (We think they wanted to spread the love around in 2022 as Greeley Park was the top park.)

 Would you like to help out?
 There are volunteer positions available!

 7 Stadium Drive, Nashua, NH 03062

 Announcements start at 6:25 and the races start at 6:30pm.

 We recommend arriving no later than 6pm so you can park and get your bib.

-** The last race of the series will include the return of the 5K Relay!
-No points towards awards will be accrued towards age group awards that night.
+** The last race of the series will include the 5K Relay!
+No points will be accrued towards age group awards that night.
 There are three options with details to come for the relay!

 Age group awards and raffles will take place starting at 7:20 that evening.